Nabin K Bhattarai: Musical career

 Nabin K Bhattarai started his musical career in 1990 with the band "The Steel Wheels" as the vocalist and rhythm guitarist for the band.
 After the band disbanded, he pursued a solo career.
 He was able to capture the attention of many Nepali music-lovers with his first released song Aankhama Timilai from the album Raharai Raharma which instantly made him a household name in Nepal.
 After the huge success of his first album, he has recorded eleven more albums from 1990 till date.
 His most recent album is Slok.
 Nabin K Bhattarai is considered to be the first real pop-star and unarguably one of the greatest pop singers of the country with an enormous fan following.

-He has won the Sajha Smriti Award for Best Male Vocalist on two occasions, first for Preetka Geet and then for Aankhama Timilai.
+He has won the Sajjan Smriti Pop Song Competition Award for Best Male Vocalist on two occasions, first for Preetka Geet and then for Aankhama Timilai.
 He also won Album of the Year Award for Raharai Raharama.
 He further won the Shikhar Hits FM Music Awards 2054 (1997) on Best Male Vocal category for his hit single Sanjhapakha.
 He has also won the Chhinnalata Award, and at that time he was the youngest artist to receive that award.
 His album Aabhash is unarguably one of the most popular Nepali music album in the country's contemporary musical history.
 He also won Hits FM Music Awards 2060 (2003) for his sixth album Nabin.
 He has also won several other awards and recognition afterwards.
 Some of his notable hits include Sanjhapakha', Timilai Ma Dobatoma, Timile Herda Kasailai, Timilai Bhetne, Chaina Joona', Yaad Le Timro and many others.
 As of 2011, he had been seen a lot in social works.
 He is also known for doing live shows.